TDAILab/tutorial-template/docs/source/start.rst

    :align: center
    :width: 600px
 　　　　　　　　　　　　　　　　　　Click to enlarge!

+After that, you click the dark blue "Initialize" button.

 This will bring you to the Github webpage.
 You can select Repository access All repositories or Only select repositories.